 What if I am being falsely accused of stalking?

 False accusations are very easy to make.
 Maybe you were in a relationship that ended badly and your former partner wants to hurt you.
 Maybe you are just trying to be friendly to someone and it got interpreted the wrong way.
 There are numerous possibilities for misunderstandings and malice.
-Do not try and explain yourself to police, a prosecutor or judge.
+Do not try and explain yourself to the police, a prosecutor, or a judge.
 You need the law firm of LEWIS & DICKSTEIN, P.L.L.C. to speak on your behalf.
 Our attorneys know just what to say, and when to say it, to help explain an already bad situation.
 We have vast experience in situations just like this and know what to do and when to do it to help you and you do need help.

 Extensive Experience Defended Stalking Charges